ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Properties will include different information:

 * The Connection state, which can be one of the following:
-  Establishing, Established, Closing, or Closed.
+  Establishing, Established, Closing, or Closed (see {{conn-state}}).

-* Whether the Connection can be used to send data.
-A Connection can not be used for sending if the Connection was created with the Selection Property `direction` set to `unidirectional receive` or if a Message marked as `Final` was sent over this Connection.
+* Whether the Connection can be used to send data (see {{conn-send-data}}).
+  A Connection can not be used
+  for sending if the Connection was created with the Selection Property `direction` set to `unidirectional receive` or if a Message marked as `Final` was sent over this Connection.
 See also {{msg-final}}.

-* Whether the Connection can be used to receive data.
-A Connection cannot be used for reading if the Connection was created with the Selection Property `direction` set to `unidirectional send` or if a Message marked as `Final` was received.
+* Whether the Connection can be used to receive data (see {{conn-receive-data}}).
+  A Connection cannot be
+  used for receiving if the Connection was created with the Selection Property `direction` set to `unidirectional send` or if a Message marked as `Final` was received.
 See {{receiving-final-messages}}.
 The latter is only supported by certain transport protocols, e.g., by TCP as half-closed